 I usually don’t dedicate an entire section to discussing the service at accommodations, but it felt necessary for La Coralina.
 Four days before check-in, their Guest Experience Manager Jessica, reached out via Whatsapp.
 She asked:

-• If I’d like to plan any trips and excursions
+- If I’d like to plan any trips and excursions

-• Any allergies or dietary restrictions
+- Any allergies or dietary restrictions

-• Whether I was celebrating anything special during my stay
+- Whether I was celebrating anything special during my stay

-• For my arrival time so she could set up my airport transfer to the hotel
+- For my arrival time so she could set up my airport transfer to the hotel

 I was immediately picked up from the airport by taxi and taken to the hotel.
 Upon arrival, I received a complimentary drink (juice, coffee, or champagne) and a tour of the property.
-Throughout my stay, the service was impeccable, the staff was so helpful and friendly, and attention to detail was unmatched.
+Throughout my stay, the service was impeccable, the staff was so helpful and friendly, and the attention to detail was unmatched.
 They took all the guesswork out, so I could actually relax and enjoy my stay.

 Activities & amenities

 La Coralina has so many activities to choose from, both onsite and outside the hotel.
-From yoga classes and massages, to a chocolate tour and a day trip to Cayos Zapatilla.
+From yoga classes and massages to a chocolate tour and a day trip to Cayos Zapatilla.
 You can even rent an ATV, electric bike, golf cart, or UTV.
 La Coralina truly offers everything, I actually stayed on the property my entire stay and was never bored.

 Onsite, La Coralina has:

-• Four pools (two regular and two dipping/plunge).
+- Four pools (two regular and two dipping/plunge).
 One regular and one dipping/plunge pool in the front, and the other regular and dipping/plunge pool in the spa area

-• A yoga deck where they host yoga and workout classes including pilates, meditation, and Yoga Nidra
+- A yoga deck where they host yoga and workout classes including pilates, meditation, and Yoga Nidra

 Spa